 You can’t have both a Medicare Advantage and a Medicare Supplement plan – you have to choose one or the other.
 There are significant differences between these two types of plans in terms of how they work, benefits, and costs.
 Medicare Advantage and Medicare Supplement plans have pros and cons, and understanding how a plan can meet your unique health needs is crucial to making the right choice.
 Here are some tips that can help you choose the plan that’s best for you.

 Medicare Advantage Plans

-Medicare Advantage plans are offered by private insurance companies approved by Medicare and provide coverage for both hospital and medical insurance.
-These plans serve as an alternative to Medicare Parts A (hospital insurance) and B (medical insurance).
+Medicare Advantage plans are offered by private insurance companies and provide coverage for both hospital and medical insurance.
+These plans serve as an alternative to Medicare Part’s A (hospital insurance) and B (medical insurance).
 Most Medicare Advantage plans also include drug coverage (Part D).
 Medicare Advantage plans must provide the same level of coverage as Original Medicare, though some plans also cover additional benefits not included in Original Medicare, such as vision, dental, and prescriptions.

 Be sure to check if Part D benefits are included in a Medicare Advantage plan.
 If these benefits aren’t included, you’ll need to buy a Part D plan for coverage.
 If this is the case, you will also need to calculate the cost of premiums and copays for Part D. Also, be sure to check if the plan covers the medications you take.